Stock Your Food Pantry with these Holiday Bargains

 • Coffee is definitely worth stocking up on, but be sure to keep it stored in a cool, dark, and dry location.
 Even so, it will have its freshest flavor if used within just a couple of months.

-• Potatoes can be peeled, sliced, and dehydrated by following these steps.
+• Potatoes can be peeled, sliced, and dehydrated.

 • When stored in a very cool location, around 45 to 50 degrees, they can stay fresh for up to 3 months.